HOW TO CHIT / SPROUT YOUR POTATOES

 The greatest benefits of sprouting potatoes is most apparent in early varieties.
 With second early (mid season) varieties, there are definite time benefits but not as great as with earlies.
 However, with maincrop (late season) potatoes, the benefits are almost unnoticeable because of the long time they take to mature.
 We would advise sprouting early potato varieties, maybe also doing the same with second early (mid season) varieties.

 We would not advise sprouting maincrop (late season) potato varieties, the benefits are not sufficient for the work involved.
-Another reason for this view is that this is what farmers do who produce potatoes commercially.
-They have years of practical experience and we take that experience seriously.

 IS IT TOO LATE TO START CHITTING / SPROUTING POTATOES?

 We are often asked this question in March / April time and it is normally asked about early potato varieties such as Charlotte.
 Chitting / sprouting potatoes is by no means essential and will only gain you a week or so whatever variety is planted.
-So the answer is simple, it's not too late in March or April time to plant potatoes without chitting them.
-Making sure they don't appear above ground level before the last frost is far more important.
+So the answer is simple, its not too late in March or April time to plant potatoes without chitting them.
+Making sure they don’t appear above ground level before the last frost is far more important.

 SELECTING SEED POTATOES